 What?
-Silversmithing Basics Intensive
+Silversmithing Intermediate Intensive

 Where?
-Twisp, WA in my personal studio.
+Twisp, WA in my personal studio

 Five-day intensives give students an understanding of what is involved to work full-time as a silversmith.